-Refugees say 'fewer rights than animals' on Lesbos
+Syrian, Arab refugees say 'fewer rights than animals' in migrant camps on Lesbos

 Over 7,000 people have been living in the 32-hectare Kara Tepe tent camp on the island of Lesbos since September, when the permanent facility of Moria burned down.

 "We wish you a Merry Christmas from the new refugee camp in Lesvos.
 We hope you can celebrate despite the hardships we all face due to the... pandemic crisis," the Moria Corona Awareness Team and the Moria White Helmets – a group of Syrian and Arab refugees – said in the open letter.

 The makeshift camp flooded last week, and a three-year-old Afghan girl was found semi-conscious and bleeding in the camp lavatory, with authorities saying she was raped.

 Though security has improved, "in many ways the situation is somehow even worse than before the big fire," the migrant groups said, noting that they have not been able to organise themselves to provide leisure activities and schooling for their children.

 And despite millions of euros in aid, there are not enough hot showers, poor lighting, insufficient medical attention and no heaters, they said.